kaisenkrish-1184/HiddenBeliefsReplication/README.md

 1. This code was compiled via Google Cloud's compute engine.
 2. Once the necessary data has been downloaded, running mainframe.py from the replication folder will produce the necessary dataframe to run sequential-censored quantile regression (SCQR).
 This code will take a considerable amount of time based on the amount of data ran on.
 3. Running scqr.py from the replication folder will produce the demand estimation results.
-4. Running fourFactorAlpha.py from the replication folder will produce esimates of four-factor alpha for 5 HBI quintiles by 10 size deciles.
-Finally, run table.py to produce a matplotlib table to neatly display the final results.
+4. Running fourFactorAlpha.py from the replication folder will provide the annualized four-factor alpha for 5 HBI quintiles by 10 size deciles (50 equal weighted portfolios).
+Table.py will produce a matplotlib table to neatly display the final results.
+  - Hidden belief portfolios are construced following Graves' guidelines, which uses 3 past quarters.

 ## Results for 2022-24 Data (obtained by using data from 2019-24, due to historical holdings condition)